Top OSS Incident Response Tools

 • API Integration: Cloud-native IR tools should easily integrate with your cloud provider's APIs (e.g., AWS, Azure, GCP) to enhance detection, incident containment, and forensics across the cloud stack.

-When choosing an IR tool, organizations need to prioritize tools that have built-in integrations with cloud platforms and can respond to incidents in multi-cloud or hybrid environments.
+When choosing an IR tool, many organizations prioritize tools with built-in integrations with cloud platforms and can respond to incidents in multi-cloud or hybrid environments.

 Scalability